libretro/docs/docs/guides/optimal-vsync.md

       - Under `System->Video Settings->Synchronization`, `Hard GPU Sync`, `Max Swapchain Images`, or `Waitable Swapchains`, any of which might be available with your current renderer API, are designed to reduce latency by limiting how many frames ahead that the cpu can calculate beyond the currently displayed frame.
 If you are still experiencing frame pacing issues having reached this point in the document, and care more about that than increased latency, you can disable `Hard GPU Sync`, `Waitable Swapchains`, or increase the value of `Max Swapchain Images` to give your system more performance headroom.

+## Maximum Timing Skew: speed and pitch against smoothness

+Most content does not run at exactly your display's refresh rate. `Maximum Timing Skew` (`Settings > Audio > Synchronization`, 0.05 by default) decides what RetroArch does about the difference when `Sync to Exact Content Rate` is not in use:

+- **Within the skew.** When the content's rate differs from the display's rate (divided by the swap interval, black frame insertion and shader subframes) by no more than the skew, as a fraction, RetroArch runs the content at the display's rate.
+Every frame is shown once and scrolling is smooth.
+The audio is resampled to match, so the game runs faster or slower than on real hardware by that difference, and the music plays higher or lower by the same amount.
+- **Beyond the skew.** RetroArch leaves the content at its own rate and logs "Timings deviate too much.
+Will not adjust."
+The game keeps its original speed and pitch, and the display repeats or skips frames to make up the difference, which shows as judder.

+For example, an arcade game made for 57.5 Hz is 4.2% away from a 60 Hz display (1 - 57.5 / 60 = 0.042).
+With the default skew of 0.05 it runs at 60 Hz: smooth, but 4.3% fast and 4.3% high in pitch.
+With the skew set below 0.042, for instance 0.03, it runs at its correct speed and pitch but with occasional judder.
+50 Hz PAL content is 17% away from 60 Hz and is only sped up if the skew is raised to at least 0.17.

+Which of the two is better is a matter of taste: RetroArch's default favours smooth motion for content close to the display's rate.
+A display that runs at the content's own rate, or a VRR display with `Sync to Exact Content Rate`, avoids the compromise altogether.

+The small, continuous corrections that keep audio and video in step once the rates are matched are the job of dynamic rate control, set by `Audio Rate Control Delta` in the same menu; see [Dynamic Rate Control](../development/cores/dynamic-rate-control.md).

 ## Further Considerations

 If you've gone through all the above, there is not much more to configure settings-wise.
 It is possible your hardware is just not capable of running the desired content at full speed.
 You can try to see if an alternative core exists for your content that is perhaps designed to run on lower specification hardware than the one you were previously using.
 Also (though no specific offenders will be named as this can change for better or worse with any core update any given day) some content on some cores simply have somewhat poorer timing control.
 Odds are higher of finding this on 5th generation and beyond console cores that are dealing with content that ran at very unstable framerates on original hardware.